PharmaComplianceGMP

 Many pharma companies underestimate the financial exposure of operating without real-time machine visibility.
 The risks stack up quickly:

-Inadequate equipment monitoring and poor data integrity are among the top causes of FDA 483 observations, which can lead to import bans, consent decrees, and facility shutdowns.
+Inadequate equipment monitoring and poor data integrity are among the top causes of FDA 483 observations, which can lead to import bans and facility shutdowns.

-Manufacturing deviations that aren't caught in real time can reach the market, triggering costly recalls, brand damage, and in serious cases, patient safety incidents.
+Manufacturing deviations that aren't caught in real time can reach the market, triggering costly recalls, brand damage, and patient safety incidents.

 lightbulbWhereFy Insight